fronx/fronx.github.io/_posts/2013-12-24-physical-dimensions-and-types-1.md

 ## What's next?

 The next thing to do is use those type-level numbers to parameterize other types, such as `Length`.
-The technique we're going to use for that is called "phantom types".
+The technique we're going to use is called "phantom types".
 Stay tuned.

 <i>(I am still in the process of writing the next posts.)</I>